iarsystems/cmake-tutorial/README.md

 - If creating a [new][url-repo-issue-new] issue, please describe it in detail.

 ## Conclusion
-This tutorial provided information on how to start building embedded software projects and, also, on how to perform automated tests when using the IAR Systems' tools with CMake.
+This tutorial provided information on how to start building embedded software projects and, also, on how to perform automated tests when using the IAR tools with CMake.
 Once the core ideas presented here are mastered, the possibilities are only limited by the developer's mind.
 Such a setup might be useful depending on each organization's needs and can be used as a starting point for particular customizations.

 <!-- links -->
 [url-repo-home]:         https://github.com/IARSystems/cmake-tutorial